Prakash2403/ultron/README.md

 Personal Assistant

-Install all requirements in requirements.txt and then run `python3 run_ultron.py`
+Install all requirements in requirements.txt.

 gTTS requires internet connectivity, so please connect to Internet before running the application.

+For testing voice fearure, go to `tests` folder and run `python3 voice_test.py'.